carbon-language/carbon-lang/docs/project/code_review.md

 Carbon uses GitHub pull requests for code review, and we recommend some mechanical best practices to most effectively navigate them.

-- When starting a review, if you will wan to comment on files don't comment in the pull request conversation.
+- When starting a review, if you will want to comment on files, don't comment in the pull request conversation.
   - Always go to the `Files Changed` tab.
   - Make any in-file comments needed, but add them to a pending review rather